HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_dutriaux_claire/index.md

 ## Interventions orales récentes

-- “‘So-Called Southern Speech:’ The Racial Politics of Southern Accents in Hollywood Cinema, 1927-1964,” séminaire « Pop Culture, Politics and Identity » organisé par Guillaume Clément et David Haigron, 13 février 2025, Université de Rennes 2.
+- « ‘So-Called Southern Speech:’ The Racial Politics of Southern Accents in Hollywood Cinema, 1927-1964,” séminaire « Pop Culture, Politics and Identity » organisé par Guillaume Clément et David Haigron, 13 février 2025, Université de Rennes 2.

-- « Better Film Committees and Local Censor Boards: Women Regulating Cinema Locally Before and After the Implementation of the Code (1922-1945)”, colloque Hollywood Before the Code, 27-28-29 juin 2024, Sorbonne Université et Université Paris Nanterre.
+- « Better Film Committees and Local Censor Boards: Women Regulating Cinema Locally Before and After the Implementation of the Code (1922-1945)», colloque Hollywood Before the Code, 27-28-29 juin 2024, Sorbonne Université et Université Paris Nanterre.

-- « “Another protest sent to Hollywood about so-called 'Southern speech':” Southerners with no accent versus Hollywood », Colloque “Minority Voices and Languages in English-Speaking Cinema and Television”, Université de Lille, 12 et 13 octobre 2023.
+- « “Another protest sent to Hollywood about so-called 'Southern speech':” Southerners with no accent versus Hollywood », Colloque “Minority Voices and Languages in English-Speaking Cinema and Television », Université de Lille, 12 et 13 octobre 2023.

 - « What is the Norm, what is the Margin?
 When Women Censors Negotiated with Will H. Hays, 1922-1945 », SERCIA International Conference « Questioning the Margins of English-Speaking Films and TV Series », Université Paris 13-Campus Condorcet, Paris, 6-8 septembre 2023.

-- “Configurations and reconfigurations of Southern censorship against Hollywood in Better Films Committees: the control of cinema as a female political weapon (1920-1945),” History of Moviegoing, Exhibition and Reception Network Annual Conference, Pompeu Fabra University, Barcelona, Spain, 4-7 juillet 2023.
+- « Configurations and reconfigurations of Southern censorship against Hollywood in Better Films Committees: the control of cinema as a female political weapon (1920-1945),» History of Moviegoing, Exhibition and Reception Network Annual Conference, Pompeu Fabra University, Barcelona, Spain, 4-7 juillet 2023.

-- “Rape and Miscegenation in the Pre-Code Era: *The Sheik* (1921) and *The Son of The Sheik* (1926),” ESSE International Conference, Mainz, Germany, 31 août-3 septembre 2022.
+- « Rape and Miscegenation in the Pre-Code Era: *The Sheik* (1921) and *The Son of The Sheik* (1926),» ESSE International Conference, Mainz, Germany, 31 août-3 septembre 2022.

 ## Vulgarisation et interventions dans les médias